-Demi Lovato Looks “Not Happy” After Returning From Dubai Tour
+Demi Lovato Looks ‘Not Happy’ After Returning From Dubai Tour

 — Mike Adam (@MikeAdamOnAir) February 5, 2017

-One of the photos of Demi, as she performed on stage, showcases the sexy outfit as it hugged her body tightly, revealing her curves.
+One of the photos of Demi, as she performed onstage, showcases the sexy outfit as it hugged her body tightly, revealing her curves.
 Another photo captured the star as she faced away from the camera while on the stage with her hands in the air as she entertained the crowd.
 The outfit also showed off her derriere in the nude-colored fishnet outfit.

-Another photo featured the pop star with one of her hands provocatively on her crotch while the other held a microphone as she rocked the audience.
+Another photo featured the pop star with one of her hands provocatively on her crotch, while the other held a microphone as she rocked the audience.
 Despite her stylish outfit at the airport, the star she looked rather tired and glum perhaps because she was tired after the performance.

 Could the “not happy” look be because of her house being deemed unsafe?

-Demi might have brought down the concert with her landslide performance but she also got some bad news following an actual landslide near her home in Laurel Canyon, California.
+Demi might have brought down the concert with her landslide performance, but she also got some bad news following an actual landslide near her home in Laurel Canyon, California.
 The beautiful musician purchased the $8.3 million home in 2016 though she had not moved in.
 The landslide caused debris to accumulate into her front yard and as a result, the home was considered unsafe for residence.
 The news of the unfortunate incidence could also have been the reason she seemed unhappy.

 The news that Lovato’s house is currently not fit for residence might have contributed to the glum mood alongside other factors.
 Her performance in Dubai must have been energy-draining leaving her very tired.
 The flight from Dubai to L.A. is also quite long, thus adding jet lag to the fact that she was tired and the news about the landslide obviously added to her troubles.